danilovilhena/whatsapp-redirect/README.md

 ### `POST /:key/add?link=`
 **Adds a new group link to the user's list**
 - **key:** Key generated in the first endpoint described.
-- **link:** Ending of the WhatsApp link.
+- **link:** String.
+Ending of the WhatsApp link.
 For the link: https://chat.whatsapp.com/E7XVpkrLPBrRr9krLPB, you should pass: E7XVpkrLPBrRr9krLPB
 **Response:**
 ```js
 {